 It was during the reign of the first Emperor Qin Shihuang of the Qin Dynasty in 221 BC that the Great Wall of China was amalgamated into the single structure we know today.

-This process took around ten years, 180 million cubic metres of earth and over one million workers to complete.
+This process took around 10 years, 180 million cubic metres of earth, and over 1 million workers to complete.
 Amongst the many legends surrounding The Great Wall of China is the belief that some of the structure is made of the bones of workers who died during its construction.

-The Great Wall of China was built in order to protect China’s borders; however it never really fulfilled this goal, even when it was reconstructed during the Ming era after the Battle of Tumu in 1449.
-This project took a staggering hundred years to complete.
+At its peak, the Great Wall of China stretched for approximately 5,500 miles from Shanhaiguan in east China to Lop Nur in the west.
+Though it was built in order to protect China’s borders, it never really fulfilled this goal, even when it was reconstructed during the Ming era after the Battle of Tumu in 1449.
+This project took a staggering 100 years to complete.

 Nevertheless, whilst this stronger, brick renovation did provide some defensive qualities, even this didn’t stop the invasion of China by the Manchu armies in 1644.
-After this, the Great Wall of China was then left untouched for centuries.
+After this, the Great Wall of China was left untouched for centuries.

-The most popular, and therefore most touristy, of these are in Bādálǐng and the neighbouring Juyongguan, around 70km from Beijing.
+The most popular, and therefore most busy, of these are in Bādálǐng and the neighbouring Juyongguan, around 70km from Beijing.
 This part of the wall was built during the Ming Dynasty and, whilst much of it has been has been overhauled by modern restoration, it remains the most frequently visited section of the Great Wall.